Judith Martin: “Miss Manners”

 In a 1995 interview by Virginia Shea, Martin said:

 You can deny all you want that there is etiquette, and a lot of people do in everyday life.
 But if you behave in a way that offends the people you’re trying to deal with, they will stop dealing with you...
 There are plenty of people who say, “We don't care about etiquette, but we can't stand the way so-and-so behaves, and we don't want him around!”
 Etiquette doesn't have the great sanctions that the law has.
 But the main sanction we do have is in not dealing with these people and isolating them…

 Martin identifies "blatant greed" as the most serious etiquette problem in the United States.
 The most frequently asked question she receives is how to politely demand cash from potential gift-givers (which she answers by stating that there is no polite way to do this), and the second most common question is how much potential guests must spend on a gift (determined by what the giver can afford, not by the event, relationship, related expenses or other factors).

 On August 29, 2013, Martin's children, Nicholas and Jacobina, began sharing credit for her columns.

+Legacy

+Miss Manners, like Emily Post, continues to provide etiquette guidance through columns, books, and public appearances, influencing contemporary standards of social behavior.